LukDrey/eDNA_teaching_2023/README.md

 conda deactivate
 ```

-  3. Which differences do you notice between the two cutadapt commands?
+> :memo: **Question 3:** Which differences do you notice between the two cutadapt commands?
 And why do we need to use two different commands?

   * we had two passes through cutadapt so we need to merge the files